kamandaerick/alx-higher_level_programming/0-javascript_is_amazing.js/README.md

-Javascript Warm UP

-This project involve solving various coding challenges aimed at enhancing my understanding of Javascript Programming Language.

 Learning Objectives
-At the end of this project, I am expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 General
 Why JavaScript programming is amazing